 From ice age to modern age, Norway has gone through tumultuous times to become the country it is today.
 The Viking era, unions, wars and independence has shaped Norwegian society and people through thousands of years.
 Getting to know the complete history of Norway is an arduous task, so check out this Brief History of Norway.

-In Norway we use the currency "kroner", but debit or credit cards are accepted more or less everywhere.
+In Norway we use the currency "kroner".
+Bills and coins are less and less used here, but it is still a good idea to have some cash on you.
+Debit or credit cards are accepted more or less everywhere.

 The Norwegian Fjords

 If the Sognefjord is the King of the fjords of Western Norway, the Hardangerfjord is the Queen.

 Surrounded by towering mountains up to 1,700 metres high, this arm of the Sognefjord is amazingly beautiful.

 Norway’s longest fjord, the Sognefjord, is located in the heart of Norwegian fjord country and extends more than 200 km (120 miles) inland.